willrodgersdev/willrodgersdev/README.md

 -->

-- 🔭 I’m currently working on ... my portfolio
+- 🔭 I’m currently working on ...
+Projects using Node.js
 - 🌱 I’m currently learning ...
-Node.js
+Javascript Web Frameworks and Web Design
 - 👯 I’m looking to collaborate on ... web3 projects
 - 📫 How to reach me: ... willrodgersdev@gmail.com
-- ⚡ Fun fact: ... i love robots and waffles!
+- ⚡ Fun fact: ... i love good food and sci-fi!